Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 #### Jitter

 Jitter involves the variation in packet arrival time.
-It's a measure of the consistency of latency.
+It's **a measure of the consistency of latency**.
 In simpler terms, if latency is how long it takes for packets to reach their destination, **jitter is how much those times vary from packet to packet**.

 Consider a video call.
 If every piece of data (video frame, audio packet) arrives at a regular interval, you'll see a smooth conversation.
 But if some packets get delayed more than others (because of varying latencies), you'll notice glitches or interruptions in the video or audio.
 This inconsistency is jitter.